binguimath/binguimath.github.io/readme.md

 > Although this paper focuses on VOAs, its motivation originates from conformal nets and operator algebras.
 One of its main goals is to address the question: Why are conformal nets, which are defined and studied in the genus-zero setting, capable of describing higher-genus chiral CFTs?
 The answer lies in what I refer to as the "permutation-twisted/untwisted correspondence": genus-zero permutation-twisted chiral CFTs correspond to higher-genus untwisted CFTs via branched coverings.
 This observation represents, in my view, a significant contribution of operator algebra theory to the understanding of VOAs.
 Unfortunately, the importance of this correspondence has not been widely recognized within the VOA community.

-2025 (Joint with [Hao Zhang](https://zhanghao1999math.github.io/homepage/)) Analytic Conformal Blocks of C2-cofinite Vertex Operator Algebras III: The Sewing-Factorization Theorems, *submitted*, `arXiv:2503.23995` [Preprint](https://binguimath.github.io/Files/2025_CB3.pdf).
-> We completely solve the problem of formulating and proving a factorization theorem for finite logarithmic chiral CFTs.
-In particular, our result naturally connects with the topological modular functors.
-Prior to our work, factorization had been established mainly for rational chiral CFTs, while for finite logarithmic chiral CFTs, no existing work had successfully proven a factorization result that aligns with the perspectives from TQFT and tensor category theory, even in low-genus cases such as genus one.